-In the diet, nuts, beans, wheat and wheat bran, cantaloupe and oranges are good sources of inositol.
+In the diet, oranges, cantaloupe, nuts, beans, wheat and wheat bran, cantaloupe and oranges are good sources of inositol.
 A deficiency in inositol may result in symptoms such as eczema, hair loss, constipation, abnormalities of the eyes and raised cholesterol.
 Inositol Powder is a convenient form allowing you to easily meet your body's requirements for this important nutrient.

 Share This Page